DISMISSED LARKIN EFFORT & 3132 PASSES HURDLEby Elliott Stonecipher

 The approval Larkin has long been seeking – wrapped this time in seemingly harmless language about a stipulation in a private contract – has been kicked back and forth between the Shreveport City Council and the city’s Metropolitan Planning Commission (MPC) for months.
 The developer began this chain of events when he sought MPC approvals to greenlight construction of his roadway into Flournoy-Lucas, but MPC members rejected him in a 7-0 vote.
 Larkin appealed to the City Council, but – led by Corbin – the Council remanded the issue back to the MPC, dictating, in actuality, that it find a solution which would satisfying the developer.
 After many weeks of do-over work, the MPC voted again unanimously, this time 9-0, to uphold its original denial.
 Larkin then returned to the City Council and yesterday’s action.

 When all obfuscation is set aside, each such attempt would have led to Larkin’s construction of his roadway in the 36.99-acre tract surrounding the city-owned 16-acres at the intersection of the 3132 Extension and Flournoy-Lucas Road.
-Larkin purchased the tract from Twelve Oaks developer Tony Janca in 2007.
+Larkin purchased the tract from Twelve Oaks developer Tony Janca in 2007, check this and learn more about the same.
 Notwithstanding that Janca had agreed, officially, to “preserve” the 3132 corridor in that 36.99-acre tract, when he sold it to Larkin, no such corridor preservation was any part of the sale transaction.
 Larkin thus “bought the rights” to the present pro-3132 Extension activity which bedevils his ultra-high-end development.

 In a bizarre turn of events in yesterday / last night’s session, Glover – via audio piped-into the Council chambers from his Schumpert Hospital bed (we are told) – delivered an extended rant against the Coalition, particularly this writer, Willis-Knighton Health System (WKHS), and council members who oppose the mayor’s continuing 1000% “support” of Larkin and his development.
 At one point, the rant managed to include references to Governor Jindal, Willis-Knighton’s temerity in paying for pro-3132 Extension ads in the daily newspaper, the outrage which is the Coalition’s website, and various other elements of a conspiracy he sees.
 Meanwhile, the actual conspiracy to kill the 3132 Extension to benefit Larkin’s development has been directed by Glover and officials in his administration since early in his first mayoral term.